rickballard/CoCivium/insights/forking-as-epistemic-containment.md

 ## [12] Epistemic Containment as a Feature of Designed Civilization

-Unlike legacy nations or digital platforms that fracture from collapse or competition, CoCivium **designs for divergence**.
+Unlike legacy nations or digital platforms that fracture from collapse or competition, CoCivium™ **designs for divergence**.

 - Forking is not exceptional—it's procedural.
 - Epistemic humility becomes system architecture.